paulasrod

 As with many such democratic decisions, no one had actually chosen the name to win but had placed it fairly high up on second and third choices.

+The next day everyone admitted they hated it and unanimously chose Life 'n' Soul - another ex-Mancunian band name.
 I can remember Little Paul disliking another option Penthouse because of its "rude" connotations.
 Little did he know of what was ahead!

-Starting to Gig
+Starting to gig

+With the line-up finalised, the job was to get work.
 It was initially hard, with the odd job thrown in each week or so.
 An early gig was at Kent Uni for foreign students, with the Golden Arrow (Folkestone) - a personal favourite.
 Gigs were often arranged by Paul Clugston at On Stage (Margate) or obtained by the band directly.

-An interesting point is that the photos were taken by a Margate guy called Denis Taylor, whose nickname was Tea-Cup.
 It is fairly usual to hear "I used to be in a group, y'know" but it came as quite a surprise when Tea-Cup got out his photo album!

 It contained shots of him in his old band, posters, single covers and an album cover.
 Interesting - but there's more!
-The band was Davie Jones and the Lower Third, which was just prior to David Bowie and the Buzz band.

 There was our cameraman some years previous, playing lead guitar for Bowie.
 Tea-Cup hung around with us for a time - always a nice guy and good fun.
 Great photos too!